codecaptainadmin/loopback-connector-dynamodb/README.md

 * Handle declaring local and global secondary indexes better.
 The current support is rudimentary.
 * Add better documentation for rudimentary local and global secondary indexes.
 * Look into figuring out how to force the older version of should so less modifications to copied tests are required.
+* Do a better job implementing addConitionToExpression to handle values which contain characters that cannot be in expression keys.